 Why Is Interval Training Good for Marathon Runners?

-Unfortunately, marathon runners often assume that they don’t need to do any interval training or speed workouts because they are going to be running continuously for upwards of 3 to 5 hours or more for their race and therefore do not need to work on running faster.
+Marathon runners often assume that they don’t need to do any interval training or speed workouts because they will be running continuously for 3 to 5 hours or more for their race and, therefore, do not need to work on running faster.

-However, there are a number of important benefits of doing interval workouts even for half marathon training and marathon training:
+However, there are a number of important benefits of doing interval workouts:

-• Interval training during a half marathon training plan or a marathon training plan can help you stay sharp and fast for shorter races, so that you can also see improvement in your 5k pace.
+- Helps you stay sharp and fast for shorter races so that you can also see improvement in your 5k pace.

 What Are the Best Workouts for Marathon Training?